GLOSSARY

 Tokens:

-Units of ownership in blockchain networks.
+Units of ownership within blockchain networks.
 Often thought of as digital assets or currencies, but more accurately defined as data structures that can track - quantities, permissions, and metadata for users.
-Tokens can be fungible, like bitcoin, or non-fungible, like NFTs.
+Tokens can be fungible or non-fungible.

 Trustlessly Outsourced Computation: